Alexandra Nancarrow

 Alexandra Nancarrow is an Australian former tennis player.
-Nancarrow has a singles career-high ranking by the Women's Tennis Association (WTA) of 385, achieved on 10 November 2014.
-She also has a WTA doubles career-high of 346, achieved on 2 February 2015.
+Nancarrow has a career-high singles ranking by the WTA of 385, achieved on 10 November 2014.
+On 2 February 2015, she reached a doubles career-high of world No. 346.
 In her career, Nancarrow won four singles and 20 doubles titles on the ITF Circuit.

 Nancarrow made her WTA Tour debut at the 2015 Hobart International, in the doubles event, partnering Storm Sanders.
-The following week, she made her senior Grand Slam debut at the 2015 Australian Open, partnering Maddison Inglis in the women's doubles.
+The following week, she made her professional major debut at the 2015 Australian Open, partnering Maddison Inglis in the women's doubles.